 The Antarctic icecap is divided into the East and West Antarctic Ice Sheets, separated by the Transantarctic Mountains

-Located mostly in the Arctic north polar region in the middle of the Northern Hemisphere, the Arctic Ocean (sometimes referred to as the Arctic Sea) is almost completely surrounded by Eurasia and North America.
+Located mostly in the Arctic north polar region in the Northern Hemisphere, the Arctic Ocean (sometimes referred to as the Arctic Sea) is almost completely surrounded by Eurasia and North America.
 Arctic Ocean journeys travel primarily north of the Arctic Circle.

 Subpolar environments include regions of the subarctic and subantarctic.